chenaciousD/blabla/content/posts/2017-18-08---Partnering with a leading telco to envision the future of its CX.md

 ## The Ask

 A leading US telco asked frog to envision the company's end to end customer experience for 2020.
-The telco had recently acquired new media assets that increased its competitive offerings and enabled it to offer greater content to its customers.
+The telco had recently acquired new media/content assets that increased its competitive advantage and enabled it to offer greater content to its customers.

 ## The Process

-The frog team was comprised of interaction designers, visual designers, and strategists.
-My role included:
+The frog team was comprised of interaction designers, visual designers, and strategists. **My role included:**
 - Lead customer research and synthesis of findings
 - Generate customer journey framework
 - Generate brainstorming and ideation framework for new product features